glaubermagal/doc-api/source/includes/api/_topic.md

 Name          | Description                                                                  | Accepted values
 ------------- | ---------------------------------------------------------------------------- | ----------------------------
 name          | Short name for the topic                                                     | any valid text slug          | Unique identifier for the topic                                              | any valid text summary       | Summary of the content of the topic                                          | any valid text description   | Description of the topic                                                     | any valid text content       | Content of the topic, typically encoded as a JSON string                     | any valid text published     | If the topic is in a publishable state                                       | boolean photo         | Object containing a set of image urls associated with the topic              | object user_id       | Id of the user who created the topic                                         | string with valid user id (not validated) private       |                                                                              | boolean application   | Application(s) to which the topic belongs.
 Defaults to `["rw"]`.
-Read more about this field [here](concepts.html#applications). | array of strings
+Read more about this field [here](concepts.html#applications). | array of strings env           | Environment to which the topic belongs.
+Read more about this field in the [Environments concept section](concepts.html#environments). | string

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/topics \